ecmwf-ifs/dwarf-p-cloudsc2-tl-ad/README.md

   transformation, which maps the outer block loop to SMs via `!$acc loop gang` and marks kernel routines as `!$acc routine vector`.
-* **Loki-SCC-H**, or Loki-SCC-hoist, is similar to Loki-SCC, but hoists temporary array allocations, as well as the innter vector loop to the driver layer.
+* **Loki-SCC-H**, or Loki-SCC-hoist, is similar to Loki-SCC, but hoists temporary array allocations, as well as the inner vector loop to the driver layer.
 These optimisations improve on-device memory movement and yield higher overall compute throughput.

-Running on a GPU node requires specificaton of the CUDA heapsize for the Loki-SCC variant, e.g.
+Running on a GPU node requires specification of the CUDA heapsize for the Loki-SCC variant, e.g.
 ```
 # Go into build directory and enable environment
 cd build && . env.sh